mathematisse/Project-E/docs/src/comparative_study.md

 By using **mdBook**, we ensure that our documentation remains dynamic, collaborative, and easy to maintain.
 It integrates well with our development environment and provides a modern, user-friendly experience for both developers and end-users.

 ---

+## 9. **Graphics Library: Raylib**

+### Relevance and Justification
+Choosing the right graphics library is essential for rendering game visuals efficiently and providing an intuitive development workflow.
+For this project, we chose **Raylib** over alternatives like **SFML** and **SDL** due to its simplicity, flexibility, and modern approach to game development, while still providing the necessary performance for real-time applications.

+### Why We Chose Raylib

+- **Simplicity and Ease of Use**: Raylib is designed to be user-friendly and easy to learn, making it ideal for rapid prototyping and game development.
+Its simple API allows developers to quickly get up to speed and focus on game logic rather than struggling with the complexities of rendering pipelines.

+- **Cross-Platform Support**: Raylib provides seamless cross-platform development across Windows, Linux, and macOS, which aligns perfectly with our need for portability and compatibility in the game project.

+- **Modern C-based Library**: Raylib is written in C, making it highly efficient and lightweight.
+It is also easily integrable with our C++ ECS architecture.
+While Raylib is minimalistic, it provides powerful enough abstractions to handle essential game development tasks like rendering, input handling, and audio, without the bloat of more complex engines.

+- **Support for 2D and 3D**: While our game primarily uses 2D rendering, Raylib also offers strong support for 3D rendering, giving us flexibility to expand the game in the future.
+This versatility allows Raylib to scale with our project's needs.

+- **Active Development and Community**: Raylib benefits from an active community and continuous updates.
+Its growing popularity ensures a reliable support system and rich documentation, further easing the development process.

+### Comparative Study

+- **SFML** (Simple and Fast Multimedia Library):
+  - **Pros**: SFML is a mature library that is also known for its simplicity and ease of use, especially in 2D game development.
+It offers good multimedia support (audio, networking, etc.).
+  - **Cons**: While SFML is great for 2D, it lacks built-in support for 3D, making it less flexible for future scalability.
+Its C++-based API is more verbose compared to Raylib, which could slow down rapid prototyping.

+- **SDL** (Simple DirectMedia Layer):
+  - **Pros**: SDL is highly portable and extremely low-level, making it suitable for both 2D and 3D applications.
+It also has a large community and extensive documentation.
+  - **Cons**: SDL's API can be more cumbersome to use compared to Raylib's straightforward interface.
+Additionally, SDL is better suited for developers who want more control over low-level rendering, whereas Raylib provides simpler, higher-level abstractions that allow us to focus more on game logic and design.

+### Conclusion

+We chose **Raylib** because it strikes the perfect balance between simplicity, performance, and flexibility.
+Its user-friendly API, combined with strong cross-platform support and the ability to handle both 2D and 3D graphics, makes it the best choice for our project, especially when compared to the more complex and lower-level alternatives like **SDL** or the less flexible **SFML**.

+---